 - What is courage?

 - Describe a hero.
-It can be either someone you know or simply qualities of a hero.
+It can either be someone you know or the qualities of a hero.

 - What was your most difficult or most joyous life experience?